proge-software/DevCamp/HOL/dotnet/07-1-bot/README.md

 * Create your own bot from scratch.
 * Hosting your bot in Azure.

+In the `start` and `end` directories you will find the bot created during this HOL.

 ## Prerequisites

 * Deployed the starter ARM Template [HOL 1](../01-developer-environment).